sH9sh/url-short/README.md

 This is a URL shortening application that can be deployed on Google Cloud Platform.
 It was built by our apprentice team bounty hunters and I during our first few months working at Zinkworks, and at a later date we deployed to GCP.
 It was written in Java with the Spring framework.
-It is hosted on GCP using continuous deployment with Cloud Run and Cloud SQL.
+It is deployed to GCP using continuous deployment with Cloud Run, Cloud Build and Cloud SQL.

 To use the application, please have Postman installed.